constructed enclosure or speaker

 inspection prior to record being recognized.

-Street Beat the vehicle may not be running.
+In all Legal (Dash) classes the vehicle may not be running.
 The record

 reading will be taken with the engine off over a 30 second